-79. The MAP profile of Brazil is published on the website of the OECD.
+96. The MAP profile of Brazil is published on the website of the OECD and was last updated in February 2019.
 This MAP profile is complete and often with detailed information.
 This profile includes external links that provide extra information and guidance where appropriate.

-80. Brazil indicated that it does not anticipate any modifications in relation to element B.9.
+98. Brazil indicated that it does not anticipate any modifications in relation to element B.9.